Opioid Dependency & Addiction Treatment

 The ANR method focuses on this biological disbalance in the brain endogenous endorphin system and opioid receptors.
 It uses an induced withdrawal to return the functioning of the opioid receptors and endogenous endorphins to the normal for the individual functional level, which existed before the dependency started.
 The ANR method focuses on the biological cause for “addiction”, bringing the central nervous system back into balance and utilizing an individualized approach based on the medical and substance abuse history of the individual.
 Thus, ANR returns the biochemical and opioid receptor balance back to its pre-addiction, a balanced level between endorphins and receptors, which counteracts the biological basis of the cravings.

-For each patient, an individual approach and dosing of naltrexone and adjunctive medications is used based on the duration and dose of oxycodone addiction and the presence of any other medical conditions.
+For each patient, an individual approach and dosing of naltrexone and adjunctive medications are used based on the duration and dose of oxycodone addiction and the presence of any other medical conditions.
 The fact that the treatment is carried out under sedation eliminates the suffering and discomfort from the withdrawal symptoms.

 After awakening, the patient begins a daily naltrexone regimen.
 Thus, a reset of the biological state of the opioid receptors is achieved.
 The duration of the naltrexone regimen is determined by the treating physicians individually for each patient, based on his personal needs to ensure the stabilization of his opioid receptor functional balance and to avoid any risk of relapse.